waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 * Data was read from a whitelisted node belonging to the project.
 * Data was read during that node's commissioning time.
 * Data was read from a whitelisted sensor.
 * Data value passed a simple range check.
+(Range is specified in sensor metadata.)

 This file is a CSV with the following fields: